-Ellerston Asian Investments (EAI) was launched roughly 5 years ago on the belief that Asia represents the best long term structural growth story in the world.
-Despite the impact of COVID on economies globally, the long term structural growth story for Asia remains intact due to demographics, rising middle class consumption, infrastructure build, capital market maturation, technological leapfrogging and innovation.
+Ellerston Asian Investments (EAI) was launched in 2015 on the belief that Asia represents the best long term structural growth story in the world.
+Despite the ongoing impact of COVID on economies globally, the long term structural growth story for Asia remains intact due to demographics, rising middle class consumption, infrastructure build, capital market maturation, technological leapfrogging and innovation.